-History is uniquely placed to offer knowledge and skills that can be applied to the wider world and can be linked to almost all areas of study and personal development.
+History is uniquely placed to offer substantive knowledge and disciplinary skills that can be applied to the wider world and can be linked to almost all areas of study and personal development.
 History allows us to:

 As a faculty, we are proud to offer our students the chance to develop and prosper in a way that benefits them for the rest of their lives.

-We offer dedicated, well equipped and comfortable classrooms, with interactive facilities and a range of quality resources, ranging from excellent detailed textbooks and artefacts to subject specific software.
+We offer dedicated, well equipped and comfortable classrooms, with interactive facilities and a range of quality resources, ranging from excellent detailed textbooks and artefacts to subject-specific software.

-Key Stage 3: Students study History from the Romans through to the 20th Century.
+Students follow a carefully structured curriculum allowing the development of Historical skills and knowledge across significant eras and themes.
+Students study History from the Romans through to the 20th Century.
 Areas covered include Medieval realms, Tudors and Stuarts, Slavery, Diversity, the British Empire and WWI and WWII.
-In year 7 and 8 all students have two lessons of History per week.
+At Key Stage 3, all students have two lessons of History per week.

 Students will be studying the new GCSE obtaining grades from 1-9.
 These students will sit the GCSE from the AQA Examination Group focusing on international developments in the inter-war years with a depth study on Germany.
 Also, students will undertake a British Depth Study on Norman England with the historical site study Castle Acre Priory in 2021-2022 alongside a thematic study.
 The course is examined through two external examinations in the summer of Year 11.
 Students studying the AQA GCSE will also receive 3 lessons per week.